top of page

 H: Chuck it in the sea - she will not wait for thee!

-B(sighs): I fear you are right - Adieu, ye females fraught with graces!
+B(sighs): I fear you are right - adieu, ye females fraught with graces!

 Night settles in - the lads begin their Levantine adventures